Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Photo credit: Pexels, DSD

-Another crucial thing the locals do in Japan around the New Year is going to shrines or temples on the first day of the year or the few days following the first.
+Another crucial tradition in Japan on New Year’s is going to shrines or temples on the first day of the year or a few days following the first of the month.
+This act is called hatsumode, and is a big part of the New Year’s celebration.

-At some famous shrines or temples such as Asakusa-jinja in Tokyo, Fushimi-inari in Kyoto, or Itsukushima-jinja, you can even enjoy mini-festivals!
+At some famous shrines or temples such as Sensoji Temple in Tokyo, and Fushimi-inari in Kyoto, you can even enjoy mini-festivals!

 6. Susuharai (煤払い)